 For example, someone in your group may have lost 10 pounds in a month and somehow you have only lost 4 and this can make you think you are stuck in a 500-calorie deficit not losing weight.
 This is not true, especially if you are comparing yourself to people heavier than you.

 Remember that heavier people tend to lose more weight (in the same amount of time) than skinnier people.
 This mostly comes down to the fact that heavier people tend to burn more calories than others when doing pretty much any activity – it takes more energy to propel them (17).
 A 185-pound person can burn about 178 calories when walking at 3mph, while a 125-pound person only burns 120 calories doing the same activity at the same rate (4).
+Your body may change at a different pace than your friend’s, and that is okay.
+You are still achieving your own goals and improving your health for the long-term.

 You Could Be Holding On To Water Weight